ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/EDA.md

 ---

-### Analyzing the total payroll for each team that won the world series

-Total Payroll and year with team's shown by color (not best way to show this)
 ```r
 won_teams <- df[df$World.Series == "Won", ]
 aggregate_payroll <- aggregate(Total.Payroll ~ Team + Year, data = won_teams, FUN = function(x) x[1])